superlinked/VectorHub/docs/contributing/style_guide.md

 ### 4. Be conversational, friendly, and use action verbs
 <section id="section4">

 Write with a **friendly** tone.
-Call your audience "you", and yourself "we".
+Call your audience "you" and yourselves "we."

-Use **contractions** - e.g., "I'm," "it's", "they're".
+Use **contractions**
+<br> - e.g., Instead of "We are," "it is," and "they are," use "We're," "it's", and "they're."

-As much as possible, use an **active voice** to explain events and relationships - e.g., Instead of: "Deep neural networks are used by GPT to learn contextual embeddings."
-Write this: "GPT uses deep neural networks to learn contextual embeddings."
+As much as possible, use an **active voice** to explain events and relationships
+<br> - e.g., Instead of: "Deep neural networks are used by GPT to learn contextual embeddings."
+<br>    Write this: "GPT uses deep neural networks to learn contextual embeddings."

-Choose specific action verbs over generic ones - e.g., Instead of: "We made changes to the code to improve performance."
-Write this: "We optimized the code to boost performance."
+Choose specific action verbs over generic ones
+<br> - e.g., Instead of: "We made changes to the code to improve performance."
+<br>    Write this: "We optimized the code to boost performance."

 </section>